JayhawkZombie/srdriver/README.md

 ### Security Limitations

-**Important**: While this implementation provides significant security improvements, it cannot completely prevent direct BLE access from sophisticated tools like LightBlue.
+**Important**: While this implementation provides some security improvements, it cannot completely prevent direct BLE access from sophisticated tools like LightBlue.
 Here's why:

 #### What This Implementation Prevents:
 - ✅ Unauthorized access through the web app